Benjamin Grant Mitchell: Music

-In 2016 Mitchell had a Number 1 song on the Australian Music Radio Airplay Project Regional Charts with 'Keep Community Radio'.

-Australian Community Radio stations have been most supportive of Mitchell's music, with every track from his Chance To Love and Summer Lover albums receiving radio play at, or soon after, release.
-In 2015 Mitchell was chosen as the featured Artist for 'Play Vic Week 2015' by the Community Broadcasters Association of Victoria.
+In 2016, Mitchell had a Number 1 song on the Australian Music Radio Airplay Project Every track from Chance To Love and Summer Lover albums have received radio play at, or soon after, release on Australian Community Radio stations.
+In 2015, Mitchell was chosen as the featured Artist for 'Play Vic Week 2015' by the Community Broadcasters Association of Victoria.